ForNeVeR/Oddities/README.md

 Oddities.MRB [![NuGet][badge.mrb]][nuget.mrb]
 ------------
 This library supports reading of [MRB (Multi-Resolution Bitmap)][file-info.mrb] and [SHG (Segmented Hyper-Graphics)][file-info.shg] image formats.
-Most often, these files are encountered during reading of `.HLP` files using Oddities.WilHelp.
+Most often, these files are encountered during reading of `.HLP` files using Oddities.WinHelp.

 This library has been extracted into a separate package mainly because of different dependencies: it uses a third-party package to read WMF files (that may be part of SHG).